Local Greenhouse Gas Inventories

 - Government operations inventories represent an accounting of the GHG emissions associated with municipal operations, such as fuel consumption in vehicle fleets and energy usage by government buildings and streetlights.

 - Community inventories count both municipal government emissions and emissions from other sources within the municipal borders.
 Typically counted in a community inventory are energy usage by non-municipal buildings, transportation fuels consumed by vehicles, and emissions associated with wastes generated by community residents.

 GHG inventories provide the basis for measuring emissions reductions.
 With an inventory, a community can set a target for reducing emissions, identify its options and craft an effective local climate action plan for improvements that can also save energy and taxpayer dollars.
 Inventory updates demonstrate the community's progress in reducing GHG emissions, and reveal any mid-course correction needed to stay on target.
 Many communities find annual updates to their municipal operations inventories useful, while community inventories can be updated less frequently, e.g., every three to five years.

 Start with Local Government Operations

-The CSC program has in place four regional Climate Smart Community coordinators who are available to provide direct assistance to CSCs within their regions as they conduct their greenhouse gas inventories.
-Each contractor has developed a regional greenhouse gas inventory for the entire region it serves (see each CSC Coordinator's regional webpage).
-A fifth CSC contractor is available to provide indirect inventory assistance to communities outside the pilot regions and coordinate regional greenhouse gas inventory efforts conducted under both the Climate Smart Communities and Cleaner, Greener Communities regional sustainability planning programs.
+An important first step is to contact your regional Climate Smart Community Coordinator.
+There are four regional coordinators available to provide direct assistance to CSCs within their region as they conduct their greenhouse gas inventories.
+Each coordinator has also developed a regional greenhouse gas inventory for the entire region it serves (see each CSC coordinator's regional webpage).
+A fifth CSC coordinator is available to provide assistance to communities outside the pilot CSC regions.

 More about Local Greenhouse Gas Inventories: